-BRAF alterations are found in multiple solid tumor cancer indications including NSCLC, melanoma, CRC, ovarian cancer and thyroid cancer.
+BRAF alterations are found in multiple solid tumor cancer indications, including NSCLC, melanoma, CRC, ovarian cancer and thyroid cancer.
 BRAF alterations drive tumor growth by activating the MAPK pathway.
 BRAF alterations can be divided into three classes:

 - Class I: BRAF alterations where BRAF monomers activate the MAPK signaling pathway. - Class II: BRAF alterations that generate BRAF homodimers, where two BRAF molecules combine, which are RAS-independent and activate the MAPK pathway.
-These are frequently the result of point mutations, indels or gene fusions, in which the kinase domain of BRAF is aberrantly joined to a partner gene.

-Class III: BRAF alterations with minimal kinase activity that induce BRAF's dimerization to other RAF kinase family members (e.g., ARAF or CRAF), creating a RAF heterodimer with enhanced affinity to activated RAS and increased enzymatic activity and downstream signaling.
+These are frequently the result of point mutations, indels or gene fusions, in which the kinase domain of BRAF is aberrantly joined to a partner gene. - Class III: BRAF alterations with minimal kinase activity that induce BRAF's dimerization to other RAF kinase family members (e.g., ARAF or CRAF), creating a RAF heterodimer with enhanced affinity to activated RAS and increased enzymatic activity and downstream signaling.

-All of the currently approved RAF inhibitors and many of those in clinical development target Class I mutations.
-Our RAF program targets Class II and Class III BRAF alterations, which represent cancer patient populations not currently treated by existing targeted therapeutics, in addition to covering Class I BRAF mutations.
+Currently-approved RAF inhibitors and many of those in clinical development target BRAF Class I mutations.
+Unlike currently available treatments that target only BRAF Class I kinase alterations, our RAF program is focused on developing potent and selective RAF kinase inhibitors that can address additional BRAF dimer-dependent Class II and Class III alterations, which represent cancer patient populations not currently treated by existing targeted therapeutics and where it would be a first-line targeted therapy, in addition to covering BRAF Class I alterations and NRAS-mutant melanoma.